Taranaki Reel Life September 2019

-Taranaki Fish & Game staff are tipping local trout streams to be in good condition when the new fishing season opens on Monday October 1.
+Taranaki Fish & Game staff are tipping local trout streams to be in good condition when the new fishing season opens next week on Tuesday October 1, 2019.

 Rivers such as the Waingongoro in south Taranaki hold good numbers of brown and rainbow trout and the Patea River in the reach between Stratford and Toko will also produce some nice fish.

-If river conditions are unsuitable on Opening Day, then fishing in lakes Ratapiko and Mangamahoe (fly fishing only) will be well worthwhile, as they have recently been topped up with good-sized rainbow trout.
+If river conditions are unsuitable on Opening Day, then fishing in lakes Ratapiko and Mangamahoe (fly fishing only) will be a good option, and Opunake Lake is still holding rainbow trout from last year’s release.

 Take your kids for a fish out

-This year’s take a kid trout fishing event will be held on Saturday October 27 at Lake Ngangana, which is located adjacent to the Taranaki Kart Club track near Waitara.
+This year’s first take a kid trout fishing event will be held on Saturday October 19 at Lake Rotomanu, which is located near the Waiwhakaiho River mouth in Fitzroy, New Plymouth.

-This event is being run with help from the Inglewood Rod, Gun & Recreation Club and children will be able to fish for 250 good-sized rainbow trout corralled in a holding net.
+This event is being run with help from the Inglewood Rod, Gun & Recreation Club and children will be able to fish for 250 good-sized rainbow trout.

-To reduce waiting times, anglers are asked to book a 15 minute time-slot by visiting or phoning the Taranaki Hunting & Fishing store in Ocean View Parade, Moturoa (06 757 2255).
+To reduce waiting times, anglers are asked to book a 15-minute time-slot by visiting or phoning the Taranaki Hunting & Fishing store in Ocean View Parade, Moturoa, New Plymouth (06 757 2255).

-A release of 250 two year-old rainbow trout will also be made into Opunake Lake in late October, but there will be no organised event this year.
+A release of 250 two-year-old rainbow trout will also be made into Opunake Lake, but there will be no organised event this year.

 Angler diary scheme